jenkinsci/theme-manager-plugin/README.md

 ![Global configuration](docs/images/global-theme-manager.png)

-You can stop users from being able to change their theme by selecting the:
+You can stop users from being able to change their theme by selecting the 'Do not allow users to select a different theme' checkbox
-'Disable user theme override' option

 ### User